 Peer Community in Entomology (PCI Entomology) has been launched in March 2019.
 It is a community of entomologists playing the role of editors who evaluate unpublished preprints through a peer-review process.
 After peer-review, good quality preprints are then recommended, making them validated and citable articles, without the need for publication in traditional journals.
 Evaluation and recommendation by PCI Entomology are free of charge.
 When members decide to recommend a preprint, they write a recommendation that is published along with all the editorial correspondence (reviews, recommender's decisions and authors’ replies) by PCI Entomology.
 The preprint itself is not published by PCI Entomology; it remains in the preprint server where it has been posted by the authors.
 PCI Entomology recommenders can also recommend postprints.

-PCI Entomology is the first community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
+PCI Entomology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

 PCI Entomology is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
 It is, of course, possible, for authors to then submit their recommended preprint to a traditional journal, but this is not the goal of PCI Entomology.